-Here in the Valley of the Sun, there is no marketplace more acute to the changing in macroeconomic trends than the luxury real estate game.
+Here in the Valley of the Sun, there is no marketplace more acute to the changing in macroeconomic trends than in luxury real estate.

 Founded in 1976, Russ Lyon Sotheby’s International Realty provides independent brokerages like Frank Aazami at Aazami Associates, which is based in Scottsdale, a marketing and referral partnership for luxury listings.

 The Arizona Digital Free Press reached out to Mr. Aazami to better understand what economic factors are paramount as the Phoenix luxury housing marketplace comes to grips with the new realities presented by a rise in federal interest rates.

 Mr. Aazami offered the Arizona Digital Press — and our readers — insights into what changes up-to-date news could have in the local luxury real estate market:

 •Given the news yesterday, can you tell me the state of economic affairs in the luxury real estate markets here in the Valley?

 Of course, lots in the Town of Paradise Valley have tripled in price since the last economic downturn, and I would point out that when they are offered shovel ready with a full set of plans and permits their value automatically increases by an average of 30%.
 Some of those we have owned never even make it to the market because a shovel-ready project in Town of Paradise Valley is very valuable.